 2 doors: (4) * 31.5″; (4) * 47.25″

-You’ll need to cut them into two pieces, one for building the frame structure, the other for diagonal braces to support the structure.
+You’ll need to cut those 2×2 boards into two type of pieces, one for building the garden cover frame structure, the other for diagonal braces to support the structure.

-All frame structure pieces are straight cut.
+All the frame structure pieces are straight cut.
 All braces are 45 degree diagonal cut.

-Now it is time to assemble.
-Drill a pilot hole and then screw in the exterior wood screw.
+Now it is time to assemble the garden bed cover.
+For each connection, we drill a pilot hole and then screw in the 2″ exterior wood screw.
 Pilot holes are important for this project as without them the wood will tend to split while screwing.